 Here’s a guide on how to prepare yerba mate and everything you need to start drinking yerba mate including: What type of mate cup, what to look for in a bombilla, and types of yerba.

-Mate cups come in all shape, sizes, and materials: from bone to silicone, wood to ceramic, glass, metal and gourd.
+Mate cups come in all shapes, sizes, and materials: from bone to silicone, wood to ceramic, glass, metal and gourd.

 Mate gourd: Also called calabaza or porongo are natural cups from the plant Lagenaria Vulgaris which come in a variety of shapes and sizes.
 It can also be decorated with silver or alpaca, engraved or covered with leather, ceramic, and more.
 They need to be ‘cured’ before its first use.